jontte75/greenhouse/omega/cpp/README.md

 ### Compilation
 One need proper cros-compilation tool-chain (for omega2), or easiest way is to use dockerised compilation environment, like jlcs/omega2-docker-built.

-There will be a Makefile, but for now...
 ```bash
 $CXX $CFLAGS -std=gnu++11 $LDFLAGS -loniondebug -lonioni2c main.cpp i2cdata.cpp i2ccom.cpp tsclient.cpp -o i2ctest
 ```